-We have a Code of Business Conduct applicable to all directors, officers and employees of ACM Research and our subsidiaries.
+We have a Code of Business Conduct applicable to all of our directors, officers and employees, and those of our subsidiaries.
 We have posted the Code of Business Conduct on our website at ir.acmrcsh.com/static-files/fdff1cd1-dfea-4a25-a8a6-ae2394fa5d53.
 We will post any amendments to the Code of Business Conduct on our website.
 In accordance with the requirements of the SEC and Nasdaq, we will also post waivers applicable to any of our officers or directors from provisions of the Code of Business Conduct on our website.
 We have not granted any such waivers to date.